Scholarship Qualifications and Guidelines

 - Section 1 - Application: This section should contain information regarding your plan of study.

 - Section 2 - Statement of Professional Goals: This section should discuss your planned graduate study, relating the significance and relation between (a) coursework and research and (b) professional objective(s).
-Limit to a maximum of two single spaced typed pages.
+Limit to a maximum of two single-spaced typed pages.

 - Section 3 - Transcripts: This section should contain transcripts for baccalaureate and higher degree(s).
 Photocopies are acceptable.

-- Section 4 - Verification of Graduate School Acceptance: This section should contain acceptable documentation that you will be attending a qualifying graduate program during the 2022-2023 academic year.
+- Section 4 - Verification of Graduate School Acceptance: This section should contain acceptable documentation that you will be attending a qualifying graduate program during the 2025-2026 academic year.